ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/CUT&RUN_sample_prep.md

 If the IgG shows a massive, high-molecular-weight smear on the TapeStation, it indicates a failure in the wash steps: the MNase wasn't washed away and was allowed to digest the genome globally, which defeats the purpose of the control.

-Since the IgG is a low-complexity library—it represents only the rare, non-specific locations where the MNase happened to cut without antibody guidance-it should not be pooled at the same ratio as the actual samples: ff the target is pooled at 4 nM, the IgG should often be pooled at 1 nM or 2 nM.
+Since the IgG is a low-complexity library—it represents only the rare, non-specific locations where the MNase happened to cut without antibody guidance-it should not be pooled at the same ratio as the actual samples: if the target is pooled at 4 nM, the IgG should often be pooled at 1 nM or 2 nM.
 This saves a lot of space on the flow cell that would otherwise be used to generate many duplicates from the unique fragments present in the IgG sample.

 ## PCR amplification & Handling of Duplicates